-If you’re a follower of the knees over toes/ATG training methodology, you’ll know just how important the reverse sled pull is.
+If you’re a follower of the knees over toes/ATG training methodology, you’ll know just how important the reverse sled pull, also known as the backward sled pull, is.

 Sled work is the entire foundation for Ben Patrick’s approach to training because of how profound its impact on the feet, ankles, Achilles, and knees is.